-Prompt Engineering Basics
+Prompt Engineering for Educators

 Prompt engineering is the art and science of asking the right question to get the best output from an AI tool.
 It’s all about formulating clear, purposeful prompts that will give you responses that will transform the AI from a basic tool to a super-smart teaching assistant.
 A well-crafted prompt can drastically improve the quality and relevance of an AI tool's output.